Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 ### What is Docker?

-Docker is a software that lets you package your script and everything it requires to run, into a container which can be moved between other machines easily.
-Containers ensure the script runs exactly the same way on different machines, preventing any unnecessary issues.
+Docker is a software that lets you package your script and everything it requires to run, into a container.
+Containers can be moved between other machines easily and ensure the script runs exactly the same way on different machines.
+This prevents any unnecessary issues.

 I containerised my script using Docker because an older version of Python existed on my Raspberry Pi, so my script would not run.
 Docker allowed me to build an image containing all the necessary libraries and the correct Python version, allowing me to run a container containing my script on the Raspberry Pi.
 This meant that I did not have to install a new version of Python on my Raspberry Pi.